Zhaoyilunnn/class/README.md

-# CLASS: A Controller-Centric Layout Synthesizer for Dynamic Quantum Circuits
+# 📖 CLASS: A Controller-Centric Layout Synthesizer for Dynamic Quantum Circuits

 This repository contains the source code and scripts to reproduce the results presented in the paper: "CLASS: A Controller-Centric Layout Synthesizer for Dynamic Quantum Circuits".

-## Build and Installation
+## 🧰 Build and Installation

 To set up the environment and build the project, follow the steps below:

 1. Install Rust: Follow the official guide (<https://www.rust-lang.org/learn/get-started>) to install Rust.
-2. Create a Python Virtual Environment: You can use `venv`, Anaconda, or Miniconda to create a new environment.
+2. Create a Python Virtual Environment: You can use `venv`, Anaconda, Miniconda, or [uv](https://docs.astral.sh/uv/) to create a new environment.
 Example using conda:
    - `conda create -y -n class python=3.11.9`
    - `conda activate class`
 3. Install the Project: Run the following command to install the project in editable mode: